 TARSHI’s magazine is a digital adaptation of In Plainspeak, which was TARSHI’s quarterly publication created as part of the South and Southeast Asia Resource Centre on Sexuality from 2005 to 2009.
-In Plainspeak has completed close to three years in its digital avatar.
+In Plainspeak has completed close to four years in its digital avatar.

 The purpose of the Magazine is to generate dialogue among people in the digital world as well as to create content on issues of sexual and reproductive health and rights in the Global South.
 The Magazine aims to be as informative and creative as before along with new features like video interviews, podcasts and thematic short films.